localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 localstack pod save my-pod oras-remote
 ```

-Similarly, I could perform the opposite operation and load a Cloud Pod from `oras-remote` with the following command:
+Similarly, we can perform the reverse operation and load a Cloud Pod from `oras-remote` with the following command:

 ```shell
 localstack pod load my-pod oras-remote